jesstc/coolpc-redesign/README.md

 ## Overview

+The goal of this project is to redesign and improve the user experience and interface of the CoolPC website (原價屋，URL: https://www.coolpc.com.tw/evaluate.php).
+After conducting a heuristic evaluation, we analyzed the UI and UX of the CoolPC website, identified design issues that hinder user experience, and proposed solutions to address these issues.
+The improved interface is then developed based on these solutions.

+- UI/UX Evaluation and Analysis Document: [Link to Google Slides](https://docs.google.com/presentation/d/1YjUOc8n5QO7VjJPnZezKhiNfEG9MV3g11_eZlakmZ5I/edit?usp=sharing)

-This project is a responsive web application developed using modern web technologies.
-The application offers the following key functionalities:
+This is a responsive web application offering the following key functionalities:

 1. Product Listing (產品列表): Display a list of products with detailed information.
 2. Product Comparison (產品比較): Allows users to compare multiple products side by side.